 Popular Water Activities in Andaman must try while trip to Andaman:

-Snorkelling is yet another popular activity in the Andaman Islands.
-Individuals from all over the world go to the Andaman Islands only to partake in the snorkelling sport.
-Snorkelling allows you to discover the underwater world in a whole new way.
-Snorkelling, often known as the second level of swimming, allows you to obtain the best view of the marine creatures.
+Snorkeling is yet another popular activity in the Andaman Islands.
+Individuals from all over the world go to the Andaman Islands only to partake in the snorkeling sport.
+Snorkeling allows you to discover the underwater world in a whole new way.
+Snorkeling, often known as the second level of swimming, allows you to obtain the best view of the marine creatures.